Rick Hartmann: Club professional

 Hartmann "finally tired of the lifestyle" as a touring professional and "took the suggestion of an old friend Darrell Kestner to move to Long Island and seek a job as a club pro."
 Hartmann became an assistant club pro at Fresh Meadow Country Club in Great Neck, New York.
 In June 1994, Hartmann played the Long Island Open.
 He opened with a three-under-par 67 to tie for the lead.
 However, "It was the second round that ultimately won the Open for Hartmann," according to Newsday.
 He shot a 66 (−4) to take a three shot lead over John Gentile and Kestner.
 In the final round, Kestner briefly got within two but that was it.
 Hartmann shot a final round 69 to defeat runner-up Kestner by four.
 It was Hartmann's first win since his victory in Sweden in 1985.
 He won $6,000.
 After the tournament, he said it was "his most enjoyable win ever."
 Later in the summer, Hartmann recorded runner-up finishes at the New York State Open, Metropolitan Open, and Met PGA Assistants Championship.
-After the Met PGA season ended, Hartmann intended to play tournament golf in South America in the fall and then work as a golf instructor in Florida during the winter.
+After the Met PGA season ended, Hartmann intended to play tournament golf in South America in the fall.
+In the winter, he would work as a golf instructor in Florida and play the local minitours.